Brett Parker

 Brett Parker is an American politician who served in the Kansas House of Representatives from January 2017 to May 2021, representing the 29th District in Johnson County, Kansas.
-A teacher in Olathe, Kansas, Representative Parker is a resident of Overland Park, Kansas.
+Parker was a teacher in Olathe Public Schools, and is a resident of Overland Park, Kansas.

-Representative Parker was the Democratic Agenda Chairman in the House of Representatives and the Ranking Minority Member of the Calendar and Printing Committee and the Elections Committee.
-Representative Parker was a former Ranking Minority Member of the Transportation and Public Safety Budget Committee.

-Representative Parker is a graduate of the University of Missouri-Kansas City.
+Parker was raised in Olathe, Kansas, and is a graduate of the University of Missouri-Kansas City.
 He is a former vice president of the Olathe National Education Association.

+Political career

+Parker was the Democratic Agenda Chairman in the House of Representatives and the Ranking Minority Member of the Calendar and Printing Committee and the Elections Committee.
+He was a former Ranking Minority Member of the Transportation and Public Safety Budget Committee.

+In 2021, Parker resigned from the legislature to lead a political organizing group.